Submarine communications cable: First commercial cables

-In August 1850, having earlier obtained a concession from the French government, John Watkins Brett's English Channel Submarine Telegraph Company laid the first line across the English Channel, using the converted tugboat Goliath.
+In August 1850, having earlier obtained a concession from the French government, John Watkins Brett's English Channel Submarine Telegraph Company laid the first line across the English Channel using the converted tugboat Goliath.
 It was simply a copper wire coated with gutta-percha, without any other protection, and was not successful.
-However, the experiment served to secure renewal of the concession, and in September 1851, a protected core, or true, cable was laid by the reconstituted Submarine Telegraph Company from a government hulk, Blazer, which was towed across the Channel.
+However, the experiment served to secure renewal of the concession, and in September 1851 a protected core, or true, cable was laid by the reconstituted Submarine Telegraph Company from a government hulk, Blazer, which was towed across the Channel.

-In 1853, more successful cables were laid, linking Great Britain with Ireland, Belgium, and the Netherlands, and crossing The Belts in Denmark.
+In 1853 more successful cables were laid, linking Great Britain with Ireland, Belgium, and the Netherlands, and crossing The Belts in Denmark.
 The British & Irish Magnetic Telegraph Company completed the first successful Irish link on May 23 between Portpatrick and Donaghadee using the collier William Hutt.
-The same ship was used for the link from Dover to Ostend in Belgium, by the Submarine Telegraph Company.
-Meanwhile, the Electric & International Telegraph Company completed two cables across the North Sea, from Orford Ness to Scheveningen, the Netherlands.
-These cables were laid by Monarch, a paddle steamer which later became the first vessel with permanent cable-laying equipment.
+The same ship was used for the link from Dover to Ostend in Belgium by the Submarine Telegraph Company.
+Meanwhile the Electric & International Telegraph Company completed two cables across the North Sea from Orford Ness to Scheveningen, the Netherlands.
+These cables were laid by the Monarch, a paddle steamer which later became the first vessel with permanent cable-laying equipment.

-In 1858, the steamship Elba was used to lay a telegraph cable from Jersey to Guernsey, on to Alderney and then to Weymouth, the cable being completed successfully in September of that year.
+In 1858 the steamship Elba was used to lay a telegraph cable from Jersey to Guernsey, on to Alderney, and then to Weymouth, the cable being completed successfully in September of that year.
 Problems soon developed with eleven breaks occurring by 1860 due to storms, tidal and sand movements, and wear on rocks.
 A report to the Institution of Civil Engineers in 1860 set out the problems to assist in future cable-laying operations.

+Crimean War (1853–1856)

+In the Crimean War various forms of telegraphy played a major role; this was a first.
+At the start of the campaign there was a telegraph link at Bucharest connected to London.
+In the winter of 1854 the French extended the telegraph link to the Black Sea coast.
+In April 1855 the British laid an underwater cable from Varna to the Crimean peninsula so that news of the Crimean War could reach London in a handful of hours.

 Transatlantic telegraph cable

 The first attempt at laying a transatlantic telegraph cable was promoted by Cyrus West Field, who persuaded British industrialists to fund and lay one in 1858.
-However, the technology of the day was not capable of supporting the project; it was plagued with problems from the outset, and was in operation for only a month.
+However, the technology of the day was not capable of supporting the project; it was plagued with problems from the outset and was in operation for only a month.
 Subsequent attempts in 1865 and 1866 with the world's largest steamship, the SS Great Eastern, used a more advanced technology and produced the first successful transatlantic cable.
-Great Eastern later went on to lay the first cable reaching to India from Aden, Yemen, in 1870.
+Great Eastern later went on to lay the first cable to reach India from Aden, Yemen, in 1870.